kajolroy24/BudgetFlow-Expense-Tracker/README.md

 # BudgetFlow - Expense Tracker with AI Insights 💸🤖

-BudgetFlow is a powerful MERN stack application designed to help users manage their finances.
+BudgetFlow is a MERN stack application designed to help users manage their finances.
 With features such as budget tracking, expense management, AI-powered financial advice, and advanced data visualization, users can track spending, set budgets, and receive personalized insights to help manage their money effectively. 💰📊

 ## Table of Contents 📑
 - [Features](#features)